 We understand some pets have special health needs, medications, and dietary restrictions.
-Our pet boarding facility provides a safe, clean and comfortable environment with a professional, friendly staff that goes to great lengths to provide a wonderful home for your pet until you return.
+Our pet boarding Reno facility provides a safe, clean and comfortable environment with a professional, friendly staff that goes to great lengths to provide a wonderful home for your pet until you return.

 Ultrasound technology uses high-frequency sound waves to produce an image and allows us to see internal images of the body and doesn’t use radiation like x-rays.
 It is a completely non-invasive, painless way to diagnose and evaluate many common diseases.

 When used with pets, Reno vet ultrasound services are done by using a small probe held gently against your pet’s skin.
 The probe sends out ultrasound waves that bounce off structures in your pet’s body, such as vital organs, and then return to a sensor.
 This generates images that are used for different analyses, like assessing the fetal health of a pregnant female or helping to diagnose and stage some forms of cancer.